 Now, Bishop reflects on her remarkable life and looks towards the future with The Third Gilmore Girl.
 She shares some of her greatest stories and the life lessons she's learned on her journey.
-From her early transition from dance to drama, to marrying young to a compulsive gambler, to the losses and achievements she experienced-among them marching for women's rights and losing her second husband to cancer-Bishop offers a rich, genuine celebration of her life.
+From her early transition from dance to drama, to marrying young to a compulsive gambler, to the losses and achievements she experienced among them marching for women's rights and losing her second husband to offers celebration her life. cancer-Bishop a rich, genuine